 Another homeschooling platform is PBS Kids which offers young learners games and videos from the channel’s beloved series like Clifford the Big Red Dog and Arthur.
 The website provides access to educational e-books from Caillou and Elmo for kids and picnic recipes for parents of homeschooled children.
 WordGirl builds vocabulary skills, while The Cat in the Hat offers engaging learning experiences for science students.

 29. Reading Bear

 Reading Bear offers free homeschool websites for kids that systematically develops the rules and concepts of the written English language.
 Videos or slideshows demonstrate new phonic concepts using technological innovations and engaging content to young learners who are just learning how to read.
-Videos and quizzes test a student’s understanding and help guide the student to future success.
+Videos and quizzes test a student’s understanding and helps guide the student to future success.

-ReadingRockets, a top honor winner of the Library of Congress Literacy Awards program, provides free educational reading resources to assist young readers (pre-kindergarten to third grade) in becoming better readers.
+ReadingRockets, a top honor winner of the Library of Congress Literacy Awards program, provides free educational resources to assist young ones (pre-kindergarten to third grade) in becoming better readers.
 Parents of homeschooled children will find a guide to teaching the concepts of writing and reading from this valuable reading education site.

 Since 2003, Science News for Students provides free access to award-winning science news that is easily located as it is indexed into age-appropriate categories through its award-winning website and science magazine.
 The content is written to the level of the reader and customizable for classroom educators.

 Science Toys provides a comprehensive and informative website for students studying science.
 There is a plethora of information regarding microscopic things, small computers, electronics, explosives, and gut reactions.
 For a hands-on experience, the SciToy catalog offers inexpensive ‘at-home’ kits and projects.